LuNeder/Silica/README.md

 # Silica

 # Note: This is not Silica's repository.
 This is my jailbreak repo template, so I can generate my repo using silica.
+If you're lookin for Silica, go to [https://github.com/Shugabuga/Silica](https://github.com/Shugabuga/Silica)

 **Silica** is a static repo generator for jailbroken iOS devices developed by [Shuga](https://shuga.co) and supported by [Ignition](https://ignition.fun).